Strattoss/Gravity-Simulation/README.md

 # Gravity Simulation
 Welcome to my gravity simulator!
-This application offers an immersive 3D experience, allowing you to simulate and visualize Newton's law of universal gravitation.
+This application offers a 3D experience, allowing you to simulate and visualize Newton's law of universal gravitation.
 Observe the captivating interactions between planets and stars as they move and interact in a 3D environment.

 # Purpose and Background:
-This gravity simulator was created as a result of a college course assignment.
+This gravity simulator was created as a result of my college course assignment.
 The initial task was to write a gravity simulation using Euler integration.
-However, the simulation produced unstable results, failing to preserve the critical system properties like total energy and total momentum.
+However, the simulation produced highly unstable results, failing to preserve the critical system properties like total energy and total momentum.
 Determined to find a more accurate and stable method for simulating gravity, I conducted further research on my own during summer holidays.
 Out of curiosity.

-The decision to visualize the simulation was inspired by the desire to gain a deeper understanding of the complex interactions between celestial bodies and to showcase the results of my work to others.
-I aimed to create an intuitive and visually immersive experience, allowing everyone, regardless of their technical background, to witness the beauty and intricacies of laws of motion in action.
+The decision to visualize the simulation was inspired by the desire to showcase the results of my work to others.
+I aimed to create an intuitive and visually pleasing experience, allowing everyone, regardless of their technical background, to witness the beauty and intricacies of laws of motion in action.

-By presenting the simulation in a user-friendly and interactive manner, I sought to  foster curiosity and appreciation for the marvels of the cosmos beyond the realm of hard-to-understand lines of code.
+By presenting the simulation in a user-friendly and interactive manner, I sought to foster appreciation for the marvels of the cosmos beyond the realm of hard-to-understand lines of code.

-Utilizing the Unity engine, the program's development grew rapidly, evolving into a sophisticated and comprehensive simulation tool.
+Utilizing the Unity engine, the program's development grew rapidly, evolving into a nice simulation tool.

 # Features:
 * 3D Simulation: Experience a fully 3D simulation of Newton's law of universal gravitation and laws of motion, providing a visually engaging environment.